rust-lang/rust/text/0000-collections-reform-part-2.md

 This provides a way to grab elements out of a HashMap by value, without deallocating the storage for the map itself.

-There is an implementation of this at rust-lang/rust#19946.
+There is a partial implementation of this at rust-lang/rust#19946.

 ==============
 ## Deprecate